Get off the beaten path and beyond the usual tourist highlights with these fun and unusual things to do in Paris…

 If you are looking for a truly unique activity in Paris, visiting the foreign affairs ministry is for you!
-This unique Napoleon III Empire-style building is a beautiful example of what the French do the best in terms of architecture, art, gardens and politics.
+This unique Napoleon III Empire-style building is a beautiful example of what the French do best in terms of architecture, art, gardens, and politics.

 Wait a second, I hear you say, if this place is so amazing why don’t we hear about it more often?
 Well here’s the thing.
 The Hotel du Quai d’Orsay is only open to the public on European Heritage Days.
 They are held on the third weekend of September, every year.
 This means you can only visit it during these 2 days per year.